The global and independent platform for the SAP community.

 A rethink is required here, because in view of the increasing complexity, many companies feel overwhelmed by the operation of MxM solutions.

-From this perspective, it is positive that many companies in this country have Cloud-The new technology will not completely close the minds of consumers, but they will be able to imagine using it in the future with certain restrictions.
+From this perspective, it is positive that many companies in this country have Cloud, but native!-The new technology will not completely close the minds of consumers, but they will be able to imagine using it in the future with certain restrictions.

 After all!
 Perhaps the MxM magic potion will succeed at some point - made of German precision with a dash of pragmatism.